-This fishery status report updates the 2020/21 stock assessment report for the Southern Zone Rock Lobster Fishery (SZRLF) (Linnane et al. 2022) and is part of the SARDI Aquatic Sciences ongoing assessment program for the fishery.
+This fishery status report updates the 2021/22 stock assessment report for the Southern Zone Rock Lobster Fishery (SZRLF) (Linnane et al. 2023) and is part of the SARDI Aquatic Sciences ongoing assessment program for the fishery.
 The aims of the report are to provide a brief synopsis of information available for the SZRLF and assess the status of the resource in relation to the performance indicator provided in the Management Plan for the fishery (PIRSA 2020).

 The Department of Primary Industries and Regions (PIRSA) has adopted the National Fishery Status Reporting Framework (NFSRF; Piddocke et al. 2021) to determine the status of all South Australian fish stocks.
 The harvest strategy for the SZRLF (PIRSA 2020) was developed in alignment with the NFSRF classification system to allow determination of stock status.
-A comprehensive assessment that includes more detailed spatial and temporal analyses will be provided in the 2021/22 stock assessment report that is due in July 2023.
+A comprehensive assessment that includes more detailed spatial and temporal analyses will be provided in the 2022/23 stock assessment report that is due in July 2024.

-In 2021, the TACC in the SZRLF was 1,334 t.
-This reflected a regular TACC of 1,320 t plus 14 t of carry-over from the 2020 season.
-To assist with overseas market disruptions, the 2021 season was extended from 15 September to 30 June (normally 1 October to 31 May).
-While October to May is the agreed assessment period considered for guiding TACC setting, data from all months fished during the 2021 season are presented in this report.
+In 2022/23 (hereafter referred to as 2022), the TACC in the SZRLF was 1,327 t.
+This reflected a regular TACC of 1,320 t plus 7 t of carry-over from the 2021 season.
+To assist with overseas market disruptions, the 2022 season was extended from 1 September to 31 May (normally 1 October to 31 May).
+While October to May is the agreed assessment period considered for guiding TACC setting, data from all months fished during the 2022 season are presented in this report.